Vietnamese Fried Spring Roll

 How to prepare:

 The bánh tráng (rice paper) is dipped in water, then laid flat on a plate and the desired amount of ingredients is placed on top.
 The fresh gỏi cuốn is then rolled up and ready to be eaten.
-Gỏi cuốn can be served with tương xào (also known as hoisin sauce), which consists of ground tương (tương đen or tương xay) and mixed coconut water (or broth), before being stir-fried with garlic and some sugar and then sprinkled with chili powder and ground peanuts.
+Gỏi cuốn can be served with tương xào (also known as hoisin sauce), which consists of ground tương (tương đen or tương xay) and mixed coconut water (or broth).
+Before being stir-fried with garlic and some sugar and then sprinkled with chili powder and ground peanuts.
 Alternatively, gỏi cuốn can be served with peanut sauce or other Vietnamese dipping sauces, such as nước chấm, a condiment based on fish sauce.

 Most Vietnamese restaurants offer spring rolls in their menu – look for the Vietnamese names “Nem Ran” by northerners and “Cha Gio” by southerners”.